maariolopezz/DSP/README.md

 All the data is available in: https://www.kaggle.com/c/kkbox-churn-prediction-challenge/data, we have used all the possible files.

-We can not include the code in this repository due to the size.
+We can not include the data in this repository due to the size.